Hamza030398/Google-sheets-Data-Cleaning-Library/README.md

 🧱 Preview Mode — Review regex changes before applying.

+🧮 Comparison & Validation Tool

+A side-by-side data integrity validator that compares your cleaned sheet with its auto-generated backup.
+Designed to confirm that cleanup and normalization scripts have not unintentionally changed original data.

+✨ Features

+📊 Side-by-Side Comparison — Creates a new sheet pairing each column (Backup vs Current)

+🔴 Mismatch Highlighting — Flags only real data changes (ignores harmless numeric/date serial rounding)

+🟡 Structure Awareness — Moves and highlights new or missing rows/columns automatically

+⚖️ Tolerant Logic — Skips false positives for date/time or float differences (e.g., 0.999999 vs 1)

+🧩 UI Integrated — Appears as “Compare with Backup” under 🧹 Data Cleaning Tools menu

+🧠 Use Case

+Use this feature after running your cleanup or regex operations to validate that:

+No values were unintentionally altered

+Normalization scripts behaved deterministically

-🪶 UI Integrated Menu — Appears directly in Google Sheets toolbar.
+Your dataset structure remains intact between versions 🪶 UI Integrated Menu — Appears directly in Google Sheets toolbar.

 🧠 Who It Helps